Andy Fairweather Low: Work since 2000

 From 1998 to 2002, he played in Roger Waters' In the Flesh tour.
 In 2001, Fairweather Low accompanied Eric Clapton on his world tour and is featured on the 2002 album One More Car, One More Rider, which also features accompaniment by Billy Preston, Steve Gadd, Nathan East and David Sancious.

 In 2002, Fairweather Low featured on From Clarksdale to Heaven – Remembering John Lee Hooker with, among others, Jeff Beck, Gary Brooker, Jack Bruce and Peter Green.
 By 2005, he toured extensively with Bill Wyman's Rhythm Kings.
 Some of the concerts were recorded for UK television, as part of their "50 Years of Rock 'n' Roll" tribute.
 In April 2005 he played in the Gary Brooker Ensemble's charity concert at Guildford Cathedral, Surrey, in aid of the Tsunami Appeal.

 In 2006, Fairweather Low toured with Roger Waters once more, this time for the latter's The Dark Side of the Moon Live tour, and with Bill Wyman's Rhythm Kings.
 In the same year Fairweather Low toured with Chris Barber and the Big Chris Barber Band reprising many of his earlier hits, including "Gin House Blues" and "Worried Man Blues".
 Some of these performances form part of Barber's latest CD, Can't Stop Now, featuring new arrangements by Barber's staff-arranger and trombonist, Bob Hunt.
 Also in 2006, Fairweather Low released Sweet Soulful Music, his first solo album in twenty-six years.
 The song "Hymn for My Soul" became the title track of Joe Cocker's 2007 album.
 Cocker's tour of 2007/08 bore the same title.

 In 2007, he continued touring with Roger Waters' Dark Side of the Moon Tour.
-Later that year he was on the road with his own Sweet Soulful Music tour, performing at venues such as the Stables in Wavendon, The Ferry in Glasgow and the Library Theatre, Darwen, Lancashire.
+Later that year, as part of his own Sweet Soulful Music tour, he performed at venues such as the Stables in Wavendon, The Ferry in Glasgow and the Library Theatre, Darwen, Lancashire.